Arnold Thackray facts for kids

 An immediate success, within five years LSF had achieved substantial financial reserves, a growing public outreach and strong industry enthusiasm.
 The Life Sciences Foundation merged with the Chemical Heritage Foundation in 2015.
 In 2018 the combined organization was renamed the Science History Institute, to reflect its wider range of historical interests, from chemical sciences and engineering to the life sciences and biotechnology.
 In 2018 the combined organization was renamed the Science History Institute, to reflect its wider range of historical interests, from chemical sciences and engineering to the life sciences and biotechnology.

 As early as 1986, through his meetings with industry leaders, Dr. Thackray had perceived the need for focused, confidential studies telling the stories of particular individuals and industrial companies.
-Thus was born Science History Consultants (SHC), as a minor component of his work.
+Thus was born Science History Consultants (SHC).
 Building on an extensive knowledge of modern American technoscience, and its leaders and key events, Dr. Thackray has focused the last stages of his career to help key entrepreneurs tell their stories.

-A series of books that he created through SHC runs from Journey: Seventy Five Years of Kodak Research (1986) and Out of Thin Air ( Air Products and Chemicals 1990) to varied studies of key individuals, as in George and Edith Rosenkranz (Syntex and the ...
-Pill 2011), Building a Petrochemical Industry in Saudi Arabia: the Life of Abdulaziz Abdullah Al-Zamil (2017), to Fred Kavil (Kavilco and the Kavli Prizes 2019)
+Books that he has encouraged range from Journey: 75 Years of Kodak Research (1986) and Out of Thin Air: A History of Air Products and Chemicals, Inc., 1940–1990 (1990) to varied studies of key individuals, as in George and Edith Rosenkranz : a memoir of their lives and times (2011, Syntex and the ...
+Pill), Building a Petrochemical Industry in Saudi Arabia: the Life of Abdulaziz Abdullah Al-Zamil (2017), and Fred Kavli: The Man and His Legacy (2019, Kavlico and the Kavli Prizes).

 Awards and honors